 Is your digital catalog mobile-friendly?
 Find out in the following ways.

 - Test your digital catalog on as many mobile devices as possible.
 Start with the most popular as based on your Google Analytics or by the most popular platforms on average: Android (51.8 %) and Apple (40.4%) according to comScore.
-If you don’t have these devices, run out to your nearest mobile retailer to try them out or use the Mobitest tool.

 - Test your digital catalog in areas with great signal coverage and without.
 This will help you see the experience your potential customers will have when they are not in 3G/4G territory.